Koryo-saram: Immigration to the Russian Far East and Siberia

 The early 19th century saw the decline of the Korean Joseon dynasty.
 A small population of wealthy elite owned the farmlands in the country, and poor peasants found it difficult to survive.
 Koreans leaving the country in this period were obliged to move toward Russia, as the border with China was sealed by the Qing Dynasty.
 However, the first Koreans in the Russian Empire, 761 families totalling 5,310 people, had actually migrated to Qing territory; the land they had settled on was ceded to Russia by the Convention of Peking in 1860.
 Many peasants considered Siberia to be a land where they could lead better lives, and so they subsequently migrated there.
-According to Russian sources early as 1863, 13 Korean households were recorded in Posyet, near Bay of Novgorod.
-(Note: Old name of Posyet at the date of foundation in 1860 was Novgorodsky Posyet.
-The korean source says it is Novgorod bay, however by context, it means Novgorodsky bay, which can be translated as bay of Novgorod by the Russian "-sky".)
+According to Russian sources early as 1863, 13 Korean households were recorded in Posyet, near the Bay of Novgorod.
+(Note: The old name of Posyet at the date of foundation in 1860 was Novgorodsky Posyet.
+The Korean source says it is Novgorod Bay; however, by context, it means Novgorodsky Bay, which can be translated as Bay of Novgorod by the Russian -sky.)
 These numbers rose dramatically, and by 1869 Koreans composed 20% of the population of the Primorsky Krai.
 Prior to the completion of the Trans-Siberian Railway, Koreans outnumbered Russians in the Russian Far East; the local governors encouraged them to naturalize.
 The village of Blagoslovennoe was founded in 1870 by Korean migrants.
-Another Korean village near Zolotoy Rog that Russians called Koreyskaya slabodka (Корейская слабодка, literally means Korean village) and what Koreans called "Gaecheok-ri" (開拓里,개척리) was officially recognized by the Vladivostok authorities.
+Another Korean village near Zolotoy Rog that Russians called Koreyskaya slabodka (Корейская слабодка, literally means Korean village) and what Koreans called Gaecheok-ri (開拓里,개척리) was officially recognized by the Vladivostok authorities.
 (Note: The region already had a Korean house in 1874, and was the biggest Korean village among the 7 villages recorded in the 1907 Russian census.
 The town was abandoned after the 1911 order by the Russian authorities due to cholera concerns. and the old town became the new base for the Russian Kazakh military.)
 The 1897 Russian Empire Census found 26,005 Korean speakers (16,225 men and 9,780 women) in the whole of Russia.